spectraphilic/reflexible/README.md

 ## Key Tools

-The primary workflow and usefulness of pflexible comes from the read_header and read_grid routines, which are designed to help ultimately with plotting and data analysis of the FLEXPART output.
+The primary workflow and usefulness of reflexible comes from the read_header and read_grid routines, which are designed to help ultimately with plotting and data analysis of the FLEXPART output.